saulpierotti/.dotfiles/README.md

 I am using this repo mainly as a backup.

 # To Do
-* Set up the desktop widget conky
+* Set up the desktop widget conky (and possibly remove stuff from polybar)
 * When logging in there is a second of lag before the wallpaper is set, and an ugly solid grey background is shown

 # Notes to Myself